openshift-psap/specfem-client/documentation/specfem_blog.md

 the solver) plus a mesh database.
 Then the actual solver runs and performs the simulation.

-In the following, we go in more in depth into Specfem build steps and how they are carried out in OpenShift.
+In the following, we go in depth into Specfem build steps and how they are carried out in OpenShift.
 See the figure below for an overview of the build flow.

 ![Specfem client control flow](control-flow.png)